 Is there a wait time with this sourdough discard pancakes recipe?

-No. Most sourdough discard recipes have the discard ready to use with little to no wait time.
 This recipe is no exception.
 Just mix in all your ingredients while your stove top is warming up and it’ll be ready to pour once ingredients are well incorporated.

 Sourdough Discard Pancakes Ingredients List